nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `get_permissions_policy`

-Get the address of the contract which provides permission configuration API for the FA2 token contract.
+Gets the address of the contract which provides permission configuration API for the FA2 token contract.
 The particular option of the `permission_policy_config` type specifies one of the standard config API which MUST be implemented by the permission configuration contract.
-Since single FA2 token contract may support more than one orthogonal config APIs simultaneously, `get_permissions_policy` parameter has type `((permission_policy_config list) contract)` - view contract which accepts a list of supported config APIs.
+Since a single FA2 token contract may support more than one orthogonal config APIs simultaneously, `get_permissions_policy` parameter has type `((permission_policy_config list) contract)` - view contract which accepts a list of supported config APIs.